 A Letter From Jen

 2020.
-The year I quit my job to build a sustainable fashion brand like no other.
+The year I quit my career to build a sustainable fashion brand like no other.

 A moment I’d been dreaming of for 10 years and was finally brave enough to do.
 As an Fashion Import Merchandiser it was my job to provide high volume product to some of the UK's biggest Fast Fashion retailers.
 I realised it’s impact on mass production, contribution to pollution and the treatment of garment workers - people I had contact with every day.
 If I wasn’t pushing for cheaper prices, I was demanding earlier shipment dates and placing volume orders at a rate that was spiralling out of control.